 One word of caution, even if you aren’t planning on hiring an employee at the start, you probably need to pay your personal expenses.
 Many new business owners find out they don’t make enough profit during the first few years to pay themselves a steady paycheck.
 Be sure to assume you won’t make a profit for the first year and have your living expenses set aside so you can give this business an honest go.

-Roughly you are looking at cost to start a flower shop between $36,000 – $95,000 plus building/rent and renovations.
+Roughly you are looking at the cost to start a flower shop between $16,300 – $75,300, plus building purchase or rent, renovations, and employees.
 I have seen people start off with less but often struggle, but don’t kid yourself that you can start off with a lot less.
 The costs to start a flower shop are pretty significant but if you start off with too little, you could be setting yourself up for failure.